|Tim Roufs||extended search|

 It never was different in that way.
 If you lived with two in the same vicinity, see, that would be like living like animals.
 They'd consider you living like animals, which was bad enough.(80) We want to have a little respect to our life.

 On the other hand, if you wanted to marry your wife's sister, you could, but it has to be in a different village, in a different town.
 It they do have two wives, they usually had two separate wigwams, one for each one.
 It has to be that way.
-They can't have them in the same house.(81) The wouldn't stand for that.
+They can't have them in the same house.(81) They wouldn't stand for that.
 They wouldn't go.
 I've heard of that too.

-I believe they could live together.
+I believe they generally couldn't live together.
 They may live in different towns, in different villages.
 That was all right.
 But they couldn't live together in the same village.
 There'd be a dispute in there.
 They would look forward to one another's interference.
 They couldn't live together in the same place.

 In the olden days, before my time, if you were a good hunter, you could marry two.
 Well, in those days that was up to the women.
 In those days people didn't look much at that.(82) In the olden days they aren't supposed to be jealous.
 There's a shame in that.
 But if you go ahead and do what you please, if you practice that way, they get used to that and it's all right.
 It doesn't matter.
 So, they had two wives sometimes.
 If you were a good hunter you'd have to do the same, do the same with the second wife as you did with the first.
 You can pick out whoever you want by requesting, but she'd have to answer.(83) Oh, you have the privilege to pick your own wife out.
 But if you want a respect marriage you have to go through the doings legally.
 You could take somebody else if you wanted.
 But if the one you pick didn't want to marry you, you can go ahead and take anybody else, if you want to, because her father or your father didn't approve the marriage of this woman here.
 You can go ahead and pick out another one, try another one.
 That's your privilege.